davispolito/MUS-545-tutorial/README.md

 > 3. Adding your SSH key to the ssh-agent
 > - Start the ssh-agent in the background.
 > - the `$` before the command eval is just showing that its at the terminal.
+Do not paste this symbol into the terminal when it is at the beginning of the line
 > - the `>` is showing what the command should print out
 ```
 $ eval "$(ssh-agent -s)"